 d.
 After a moment, the button will change to read "Download".
 Click the Download button to download the CloudFormation Template.

 e.
 Navigate to the CloudFormation section of the AWS Management Console, and Create a new Stack.

 f.
 Select to Upload a template file, then choose the file you downloaded from Cloudability, and click Next.

 g.
 Choose a descriptive Stack name (something starting with "Cloudability", for example) and verify the automatically populated Parameters, then click Next.

 h.
 Read and click through the remainder of the confirmation screens.
-Don't forget to check the acknowledgement before you click Create.
+Don't forget to check the acknowledgment before you click Create.

 i.
 Your new Stack will initially have a Status of CREATE_IN_PROGRESS.
 Once the status changes to CREATE_COMPLETE, you're ready to return to Cloudability to verify the credential was set up properly.